miikanissi/miikanissi.com/content/posts/configure-eslint-prettier-ale-vim.md

 description: "How to configure ESLint and Prettier for Vim with ALE for code linting."
 ---

-Recently, I wanted to setup Vim with ESLint and Prettier for JavaScript development and it took me a surprisingly long time to find the best solution.
+Recently, I wanted to set up Vim with ESLint and Prettier for JavaScript development, and it took me a surprisingly long time to find the best solution.
 In this post, I'm going to go over the steps needed to get your JavaScript linting and automatic fixing working inside of Vim.

 ## Asynchronous Lint Engine (ALE) for Vim

 First, we are going to need a Vim plugin to help us integrate ESLint and Prettier into Vim.
-[Asynchronous Lint Engine(ALE)](https://github.com/dense-analysis/ale) is a Vim/NeoVim plugin providing on-the-fly syntax checking and automatic file formatting.
+[Asynchronous Lint Engine(ALE)](https://github.com/dense-analysis/ale) is a Vim/Neovim plugin providing on-the-fly syntax checking and automatic file formatting.
 It integrates with various linters and is easy to customize.

 I'm not going to go into depth on all the different ways of installing VIM plugins.
 For